dougeby/IntuneDocs/InTuneDocs/deploy-use/monitor-mobile-app-management-policies-with-microsoft-intune.md

 title: Monitor MAM policies with Microsoft Intune | Microsoft Docs
 description: See how many users have the policy, and drill down to find more details.
 keywords:
-author: NathBarnms.author: nathbarnmanager: angrobe ms.date: 11/14/2016
+author: andredm7ms.author: andredmmanager: angrobe
+ms.date: 11/14/2016
 ms.topic: article
 ms.prod: